Nastya Ivleeva: Television work

 In the fall of 2016, Nastya Ivleeva, together with blogger Eldar Dzharakhov and the host of This is Horosho web series Stas Davydov became the hosts of the reality show «Можно всё» (Everything is Possible), on the U channel.

-In the spring of 2017, Ivleeva was invited to host the TV show, Oryol i Reshka.
+In the spring of 2017, Ivleeva was invited to host the Ukrainian TV show, Oryol i Reshka.
 Perezagruzka (Heads and Tails.
-Reload) aired in Russia on the Friday! channel, which is owned by the Gazprom-Media holding, and on the Inter TV channel in Ukraine.
+Reload) aired in Ukraine on the Inter TV channel, and on the Friday! channel, which is owned by the Gazprom-Media holding in Russia.
 Her co-host was Ukrainian DJ and showman Anton Ptushkin.
 According to Ivleeva, it was her popularity on Instagram that paved the way to television.
 At the end of 2018, the project has reached its culmination, and Nastya Ivleeva announced her retirement from the show.

 At the end of September 2017, Ivleeva, together with Ida Galich, hosted the red carpet of the 5th MusicBox-2017 Real Award ceremony.

 In 2018, she co-hosted the MUZ-TV Music Awards, taking the role that had long been performed by Lera Kudryavtseva.
 Ivleeva was also the host of New Radio's Major League award.

 In 2019, Ivleeva returned to Oryol i Reshka for a special season called Ivleeva VS Bednyakov, where her co-host was Andrey Bednyakov, Ukrainian actor and TV presenter.
 In the summer of 2020, she made another come-back as the show's host after 690 thousand comments were left under the TV channel's publication asking to bring Ivleeva back to the project.

 In February 2019, the Friday! channel premiered a new sitcom, Tourist Police, starring Nastya Ivleeva.
 Actors Mikhail Bashkatov, Sergei Pioro and Alexander Lyapin joined her in the cast.

 In 2019, Ivleeva received two Russian television industry awards, TEFI.
 She was recognised in the categories ‘Best host of prime-time entertainment show’ and ‘Best prime-time entertainment talk show.
 The second award was given for the Agent Show programme (aired on the Friday! channel) which bypassed, among others, Secret for a Million (NTV) and Tonight (Channel One).
 Agent Show, the television version of the YouTube project, AGENTSHOW, had been broadcast on the Friday! channel since February 2019.